SerhiiQAA/SerhiiQAA/README.md

 - Continuous analysis and improvement of the QA team's work at each stage.
 ___
 ### Recently, I have been actively developing in the direction of test automation.
-- 🔭 I’m currently working on volunteering projects
-- 🌱 I’m currently learning JS, Cypress, Playwright etc
-- 👯 I’m looking to collaborate on automation testing projects
-- 🤔 I’m looking for help with calculating the feasibility of test automation
-- ⚡ Fun fact: I play the piano

 ___
 ### I will be glad to cooperate in the field of QA.
 - 📫 How to reach me: [Linkidln](https://www.linkedin.com/in/serhiiqaengineer/)